tiagomichaelsousa/LaravelFilters/README.md

 }
 ```

-If you want to add more filters, just add a new method to the class, put the logic for the filter and sent it trough the request query string.
+If you want to add more filters, just add a new method to the class, put the logic for the filter and send it trough the request query string.

 You can also filter data through eloquent relationships.
 For example, filter users from a country_code `/api/users?country=PT`